Time off for Voting

 - When the extra hours are provided by the employer, the time given must be paid, and no penalty should be imposed on the employee for taking time off.

 - The extra time off is for voting only.

-NOTE: Electors that have already voted are not eligible for extra time off on Election Day.
-Employers are not required to provide time off during advance voting days.
+NOTE: Electors that have already voted are not eligible for extra time off on an advance voting day or on Election Day.

-An elector must work between 9:00 am and 5:00 pm.
+An elector works all 5 days of advance voting and must work between 9:00 am and 5:00 pm on Election Day.
 As the employee has three consecutive hours between 5:00 pm and 8:00 pm to vote, the employer does not need to provide extra time off for voting.

-An elector must work between 10:00 am and 6:00 pm.
-The employee does not have three consecutive non-work hours for voting.
-The employer could provide either two hours off in the morning (9:00 am to noon) or one hour in the evening (5:00 pm to 8:00 pm).
+An elector works all 5 days of advance voting and on Election Day between 10:00 am and 6:00 pm.
+The employee does not have three consecutive non-work hours for voting on any voting day.
+The employer could provide either two hours off in the morning (9:00 am to noon) or one hour in the evening (5:00 pm to 8:00 pm) ) on any of the voting days.
 In this example, the employer retains the right as to when to give the employee time off.